nacho2407/BoostChat/README.md

 # BoostChat

-A simple and fast chat program
+A simple and fast chat service